TristanDao/Predictive-Analysis-of-Bank-Deposits/README.md

 - **Contact month:** May and the last months of the year have the highest number of successful customer contacts.
 - **Call duration:** The likelihood of success increases with longer call durations.
 - **Number of contacts:** Customers contacted fewer than 5 times have a higher success rate than those contacted multiple times.

+### 3. Machine Learning Model

+- **GradientBoostingClassifier** was chosen after testing many different models, with a recall of 0.75 and precision of 0.51.

 ## Recommendations